HAKANMAZI/Elasticsearch/3 nodes Cluster/Error.md

 - cluster.initial_master_nodes: ["master1"]  doğru
 - cluster.initial_master_nodes: ["master-1"] yanlış

+Error 3)
-Error 3)  What is the default Username and Password for ElasticSearch 7.4.2 (when x-pack enabled)?
+What is the default Username and Password for ElasticSearch 7.4.2 (when x-pack enabled)?
 * bin/elasticsearch-setup-passwords interactive
 * bin/elasticsearch-setup-passwords auto

+Error 4) data1
+java.lang.IllegalArgumentException: unknown setting [cluster.inital_master_nodes] please check that any required plugins are installed, or check the breaking changes documentation for removed settings
+* he